RyoOzaki/npbdaa/README.md

 # Description
 ・NPB_DAA/README - There is a NPB-DAA tutorial in PDF.(In Japanese.
 English version is coming soon.)

-・NPB_DAA/pyhsmm - Python Library for HDP-HSMM.
-You can get it at [ https://github.com/mattjj/pyhsmm ].
-(Please check this VERSION at README)

-・NPB_DAA/dahsmm - Python code for NPB-DAA

 # Requirement

 ・Ubuntu 16.04 LTS